FireNoobsta/ModForLightBearers/LightBearersMOD/README.txt

 ServerTravel <mapname>                   If you are hosting a lobby, this will load a specified map and take everyone in the server with you.

 To access the custom maps type this into the console.
-Open Advanced_Lighting			This is an experimental map that I test stuff in and make obtsacle courses Open StarterMap				This is a circular map with three floors and a central panopticon Open Minimal_Default			This is a large map with a central mountain and draw bridge Open Vir				This is a Randomizer map that will choose 8 of 16 tiles to use randomly based off the seed of the server's name.(Only looks at numbers)
+Open Advanced_Lighting			This is an experimental map that I test stuff in and make obstacle courses Open StarterMap				This is a circular map with three floors and a central panopticon Open Minimal_Default			This is a large map with a central mountain and draw bridge Open Vir				This is a Randomizer map that will choose 8 of 16 tiles to use randomly based off the seed of the server's name.(Only looks at numbers)